trinodb/trino-go-client/README.md

 *Parameters are case-sensitive*

-Refer to the [Presto Concepts](https://prestosql.io/docs/current/overview/concepts.html) documentation for more information.
+Refer to the [Trino Concepts](https://trino.io/docs/current/overview/concepts.html) documentation for more information.

 ##### `source`

 ```
 Type:           string
-Valid values:   string describing the source of the connection to presto
+Valid values:   string describing the source of the connection to Trino
 Default:        empty
 ```

-The `source` parameter is optional, but if used, can help presto admins troubleshoot queries and trace them back to the original client.
+The `source` parameter is optional, but if used, can help Trino admins troubleshoot queries and trace them back to the original client.

 ##### `catalog`

 ```
 Type:           string
-Valid values:   the name of a catalog configured in the presto server
+Valid values:   the name of a catalog configured in the Trino server
 Default:        empty
 ```

-The `catalog` parameter defines the presto catalog where schemas exist to organize tables.
+The `catalog` parameter defines the Trino catalog where schemas exist to organize tables.

 ##### `schema`